-A concern about using vane, and other types of rotary actuators, is the calculation of the moment of inertia for the load in order to select an actuator with sufficient force.
+It is important to calculate the moment of inertia for the load the rotary actuator is intended to move, in order to select an actuator with sufficient force.
 This involves calculating the distribution of the mass of the load as it moves at a continually varying distance from the axis of the actuator shaft.

 For example, a 1 Kg load placed axially to the shaft will require a certain amount of force to rotate it.
 That same load, placed tangentially from the center of the shaft, will require a much greater force to move and to stop it.

 When it comes to determining how big a rotary actuator you need for the application, I recommend that you get your staff engineer involved, or use the charts and guidance that is available from the actual manufacturer of the rotary actuator.
 Much support material for sizing actuators can now be found on line, from the manufacturers website.